IMHitesh/HSLocationManager/README.md

 # HSLocationManager

-*Note: Main advantage of thid framework is app never kill by system untill your location tracking is stopped.*
+**Advantage:**

+ - OS will never kill our app if the location manager is currently running.

+ - Give periodically location update when it required.

+ - Customizable location accuracy and time period.

+ - Low memory consumption(Singleton class)

 Location manager that allows to get background location updates every n seconds with desired location accuracy.